 1. Get Buy-in From Company Leadership

-Before you take steps to start a new training program, it’s important to get executive buy-in at the top of your organization.
-Taking this step first will help you eliminate any potential roadblocks down the road as company resources are used for this purpose.
+Before starting a new training program, it’s important to get executive buy-in at the top of your organization.
+Taking this step first will help you eliminate any potential roadblocks down the road, as company resources are used for this purpose.

 Company leadership buy-in will also make it much easier to push for company adoption of new policies and procedures regarding cybersecurity and will validate your initiative for anyone who might think the effort is a waste of time.

 2. Perform Risk Assessment Reports

-The term “cybersecurity” is broad and tackling a training program designed around it can take you down many paths.
-To give your organization focus when starting a training program, it’s important to take stock of what immediate threats the company should mitigate.
+Cybersecurity is broad, and tackling a training program designed around it can take you down many paths.
+To give your organization focus when starting a training program, it’s important to take stock of the immediate cybersecurity risks facing your company.

-Performing a risk assessment of your current systems, networks, and other digital assets will help to prioritize which areas pose the largest risk to business security.
-Knowing this information will ensure your training program is relevant and effective at getting employees to make wise decisions regarding both business and personal data security.
-One time automated “fake” phishing emails can be sent to your employees to establish a baseline of their cybersecurity savviness currently.
+Performing a risk assessment of your current systems, networks, and other digital assets will help to prioritize which areas pose the most significant risk to business security.
+Knowing this information will ensure your training program is relevant and effective at getting employees to make wise decisions regarding business and personal data security.

 3. Provide Interactive Training Courses

 Navigating cybersecurity best practices can be a confusing process for some.
-Here, it’s best to make your training courses as interactive as they can be.
-Hands-on training is a much more effective learning tool when compared to studying guide books or reading long manuals.
-By providing a platform, whether in-house or online, where employees can practice what they‘ve learned, you will help to expedite the learning process and make it easier for employees to retain what they’ve learned.
+Here, making your training courses as interactive as possible is best.
+Hands-on training is a much more effective learning tool when compared to studying guidebooks or reading lengthy manuals.
+By providing a platform, whether in-house or online, where employees can practice what they‘ve learned, you’ll help expedite the learning process and make it easier for employees to retain information.